aosabook/500lines/functionalDB/chapter.md

 Last but not least phase in adding an entity to the database is updating the indices.
 This means that:

-1. For each of the indices (done by the combination of *reduce *and the *partial*-ed *add-entity-to-index *at the *add-entity* function),
+1. For each of the indices (done by the combination of *reduce* and the *partial*-ed *add-entity-to-index* at the *add-entity* function)

-2. Find the attributes that should be indexed (see the combination of *filter* with the index’s *usage-pred* that operates on the attributes in *add-entity-to-index*),
+2. Find the attributes that should be indexed (see the combination of *filter* with the index’s *usage-pred* that operates on the attributes in *add-entity-to-index*)

 3. build an index-path from the the entity’s id (see the combination of the *partial*-ed *update-entry-in-index* with *from-eav* at the *update-attr-in-index* function)